SymfonyCasts/EasyAdminBundle/sfcasts/field-javascript.md

 bring in our admin styles.
 And second, import `./bootstrap`.

 This file is also imported by `app.js`.
-Its purpose is to start the Stimulus application and loads anything in our `controllers/` directory as a Stimulus controller.
+Its purpose is to start the Stimulus application and load anything in our `controllers/` directory as a Stimulus controller.

 If you haven't used Stimulus before, it's not required to do custom JavaScript... it's just the way that *I* like to write custom JavaScript... and I think it's awesome.
-We have a big tutorial all about it if you want to ump in.
+We have a big tutorial all about it if you want to jump in.

 So the `admin.js` file imports the CSS file and it also initializes the Stimulus controllers.
 Now over in `webpack.config.js`, we can change this to be a *normal*